sultan-kanaan/Reading-Notes/LINQ.md

 * Compile time syntax checking
 * It allows you to query collections like arrays, enumerable classes etc in the native language of your application, like VB or C# in much the same way as you would query a database using SQL

+## Parts of a Query Operation

+* Obtain the data source.

+* Create the query.

+* Execute the query.

 ## LINQ Code Examples

 ```